Nesquick23/macUSB/README.md

 ## 🐛 Known Issues and Limitations

 During testing, compatibility issues were identified with certain system versions on Apple Silicon architecture.
-To ensure the stability of your computer and avoid critical errors, **the application intentionally blocks the selection of the following systems**:
+To ensure the **proper functioning of the application and the system**, macUSB intentionally restricts the selection of the following versions:

-* **macOS Sierra (10.12):** The USB creation process fails, causing a rapid RAM fill-up and severe system stuttering.
+* **macOS Sierra (10.12):** Support is available **exclusively for version 10.12.6** (the latest available update).
+Other releases of Sierra are restricted as they may cause issues and complications regarding the application's performance and system stability.
 * **OS X Mavericks (10.9):** The installer file is incorrectly verified by the system as "damaged," preventing the procedure from starting.

-If a **`.dmg`** image or a **`.app`** installer with one of the above systems is selected, macUSB will display an unsupported message and will not allow you to proceed to the next step.
+If a **`.dmg`** image or a **`.app`** installer with Mavericks (or Sierra older than 10.12.6) is selected, macUSB will display an unsupported message and will not allow you to proceed to the next step.

 ---